• Menu

 By Car

-There are car rental companies available in Merida to travel around the Yucatan Peninsula.
-The journey takes between 1.5 hours and 2 hours depending on traffic.
+Car rental companies are available in Merida for people to travel around the Yucatan Peninsula.
+The journey takes between 1.5 hours and 2 hours to travel to Celestun, depending on traffic.

 Yucatan Weather